 Having been inspired beyond measure and having more of a clear idea of the lifestyle I wanted to lead, I spent years in deep study of various topics that I found made me tick the most.
 I read as many books as I could get my hands on under the large umbrella of self growth, business, productivity and entrepreneurship.
 This addiction lead me to attend world elite seminars, even more awesome networking opportunities and of course, to paving the path to bring to life, my personal calling.

 Extracurricularly, between the above, dance, taek won do, uni, work and of course, being a girl and having a social life, you could say I was a bit of an over-achiever.
 One thing I learned about over-achievement though is that I was obsessed with it, in every sense.
 Productivity wasn’t just something I liked, it was something that became part of me.
 From to-do’s, scheduling, goals and calendaring, all the way to organization and environment, it became a way of life for me.
 Even when I didn’t know I was trying to organize things or make a good use of my time, I was *facepalm*.
 It became second nature.

 I remember the day I got my first flip phone— I immediately went to the calendar widget and learned the insides and outs of it.
-Soon after, I found myself calendaring all my friends’ lives on their phones too.
+Soon after, I found myself helping all my friends calendar and schedule their lives, too.

 I learned that I’m really into figuring out how to do the most in the least amount of time,

 so I can spend the rest of my time living and not just existing.

 Let’s just say I liked to test “many” waters.

 *True Story* I needed special legal permission to obtain my first job in the fashion industry when I was 13.
 From then on, it’s been a whirlwind of career related experiences: from health and fitness coaching, to psychological trauma and addictions counselling, all the way to finance, marketing, youtube, pr, technology, management, hr, visual merchandising, customer service and sales.
 You name it, I’ve probably done it.